 Bonus tip #1 - Show audio previews in a quick view lightbox

 You can achieve this by installing the WooCommerce Quick View Pro plugin.
 This adds 'Quick View' links or buttons to your product tables, or to the default store layout if you prefer.
-Customers can open the quick view for a product and listen to the audio player from a lightbox popup.
+Customers can open the quick view for a product and listen to the WooCommerce music player from a lightbox popup.

 Bonus tip #2 - Boost conversions with faster checkout mechanism